8 Common Mistakes Businesses Make When Switching To The Cloud

 - Failing to Anticipate Your Bandwidth Needs

 Can your current Internet access provide you and your team with an adequate, reliable connection to the Cloud?
 You might need to connect with your provider and discuss your expectations for increased usage once you make the switch.
-You want enough bandwidth so you everyone on your team has efficient access to the Cloud.
+You want enough bandwidth so you everyone on your team has efficient access when switching to the Cloud.

 - Assuming Your Data Will Be Backed Up to the Cloud and Secured